ekera/qunundrum/docs/pages/solve-distribution.md

 - s is the tradeoff factor
 - n is the number of runs
 - #success is the number of problem instances that were successfully solved
-- #fail is the number of problem instances not solved, where the count within parenthesis is the number of problem instanced that failed due to sampling errors
+- #fail is the number of problem instances not solved, where the count within parenthesis is the number of problem instances that failed due to sampling errors
-- prep-time is the average time required to setup the problem instance
+- prep-time is the average time in ms required to setup the problem instances
-- solve-time is the average [min, max] time in ms required to solve the problem instance
+- solve-time is the average [min, max] time in ms required to solve the problem instances